 - History of elementary number theory, algebra, and geometry

-- Topics in abstract algebra which relate to high school courses in algebra, geometry, and trigonometry
+- Topics in abstract algebra that relate to high school courses in algebra, geometry, and trigonometry

 - Issues relating to the structure of mathematics curricula

-- Methods and current research results for teaching mathematics
+- Methods for and current research on the teaching of mathematics

 - Use of graphing calculators and web-based software as teaching tools